Primary deviance

-Primary Deviance is the initial stage in defining deviant behavior.
-Prominent Sociologist Edwin Lemert conceptualized primary deviance as engaging in the initial act of deviance.
-This is very common throughout society, as everyone takes part in basic form violation.
+Primary deviance is the initial stage in defining deviant behavior.
+Prominent sociologist Edwin Lemert conceptualized primary deviance as engaging in the initial act of deviance.
+This is very common throughout society, as everyone takes part in basic form violations.
 Primary deviance does not result in a person internalizing a deviant identity, so one does not alter their self-concept to include this deviant identity.
 It is not until the act becomes labeled or tagged, that secondary deviation may materialize.
-According to Edwin Lemert, Primary Deviance is the acts that are carried out by the individual that allows them to carry the deviant label.
+According to Lemert, primary deviance is the acts that are carried out by the individual that allows them to carry the deviant label.

-Influences on Primary Deviant Behavior
+Influences on primary deviant behavior

 Family and home life

-Parental support and the influence that Parents have on their children is one of the highest contributors to the behavior in adolescents.
+Parental support and the influence that parents have on their children is one of the highest contributors to the behaviors in adolescents.
 This is the primary stage in which behaviors, morals and values are learned and adopted.
 The guidance from parents is intended to mold and shape the behaviors that will qualify them to properly function in society.
-Praises, love, affection, encouragement and many other aspects of positive enforcement is one of the largest components of parental support.
+Praise, love, affection, encouragement and many other aspects of positive enforcement are some of the largest components of parental support.
 However, this is not all it takes to prevent deviant behaviors from forming and occurring.
 Parents must enforce "effective discipline, monitoring, and problem-solving techniques."
 Children who come from homes where parents do not enforce positive behaviors and do not punish deviant behaviors appropriately, are children who are likely to engage in deviant behaviors.
-This type of bond is considered weak and cause the child to act out become deviant."
+This type of bond is considered weak and cause the child to act out and become deviant."

 Peers

-Strong bonds with Parents is essential to the social group that the child will choose to associate with.
-When there is little to no control in the home, no positive enforcement from Parents, and the child does not have positive feelings towards schooling and education; they are more likely to associate with deviant peers.
-When associating with deviant peers, they are more accepting of deviant behaviors than if the child chose another social group.
-This is why it is vital the Parent-Child bond is strong because it will have an ultimate influence on the peers they choose and will have an influence on if they choose to engage in primary deviant behaviors as a juvenile.
+Strong parental bonds are essential to the social group that the child will choose to associate with.
+When there is little to no control in the home, no positive enforcement from parents, and the child does not have positive feelings towards schooling and education; they are more likely to associate with deviant peers.
+When associating with deviant peers, they are more accepting of deviant behaviors than if they chose another social group.
+This is why it is vital that the parent-child bond be strong because it will have an ultimate influence on the peers they choose and will have an influence on if they choose to engage in primary deviant behaviors as juveniles.